flutter/website/src/content/release/breaking-changes/android-surface-plugins.md

 ## Timeline

-Landed in version: 3.22.0-12.0.pre-56
+Landed in version: TBD

 :::note
 This feature landed in the _previous_ version of the SDK but was non-functional;
-plugins that migrate to this API should set `3.22` as a minimum version constraint.
+plugins that migrate to this API should set `3.24` as a minimum version constraint.
 :::

-In stable release: 3.22.0
+In stable release: 3.24

 ## References